I love reading! I love writing! I love words!

 After a few years of struggle I was making a decent income and loving the work, but I didn’t have time to write.

 So, when my husband of only a few months was offered a job at the edge of our country, I packed our bags, finished out my contracts, and followed him with the resolution that I would spend the next year focusing on the writing I most wanted to do.

-Four years, nine books, and a novella later, and I’m still a writing machine.
+Four years, ten books, and a novella later, and I’m still a writing machine.

 Want to get reading?